Mastodon (band): The Hunter (2011–2012)

 The Hunter, Mastodon's fifth studio album, was recorded at Doppler Studios in Atlanta with producer Mike Elizondo.
 The first hints of the new album were given by the band via Facebook in January 2011.
-Drummer Brann Dailor revealed during interviews the title of the band's new album and described the new material as not so much proggy as riff-oriented and "a little more stripped down".

-Meanwhile, the band performed in many major summer festivals.
-On June 28, 2011, Mastodon released through Adultswim.com a leftover track from the Crack the Skye sessions called "Deathbound".
+Drummer Brann Dailor revealed during interviews the title of the band's new album and described the new material as not so much proggy or riff-oriented and "a little more stripped down".
+Meanwhile, the band performed at many major summer festivals.
+On June 28, 2011, Mastodon released a leftover track from the Crack the Skye sessions, called "Deathbound", through Adultswim.com.

-The first taste of The Hunter came in July 2011 where Mastodon released via YouTube the song "Black Tongue", set to a video of AJ Fosik creating the sculpture used for the album cover.
-By August 12, the band had revealed the track listing from The Hunter and debuted "Curl Of The Burl", the first official single from the new album.
-Mike Elizondo was chosen to produce the album which marks his first time working with the band.
-It was also announced that a deluxe edition would be released.
-It featured the two bonus tracks "The Ruiner" and "Deathbound" and a different cover.
+The first taste of The Hunter came in July 2011 when Mastodon released the song "Black Tongue" via YouTube, set to a video of AJ Fosik creating the sculpture used for the album cover.
+By August 12, the band had revealed the track listing from The Hunter and debuted "Curl of the Burl", the first official single from the new album.
+It was also announced that a deluxe edition would be released, which featured the bonus tracks "The Ruiner" and "Deathbound" in addition to different cover art.
 On September 6, Mastodon released a third song from The Hunter, "Spectrelight", featuring Scott Kelly of Neurosis.
 On September 16, the band released a 53-minute custom visualizer with all of the album tracks, 11 days prior to the release of The Hunter.
-In support of the album a North American headline tour was announced.
 The album was very well received by fans and the media.
 It also performed strongly on the official charts, rising to number ten on the Billboard 200.

+In support of The Hunter, a North American headline tour was announced.
 On October 5, 2011, they performed "Curl of the Burl" on the Late Show with David Letterman.
 On October 12, a UK tour was announced that will run through February 2012 with fellow bands The Dillinger Escape Plan and Red Fang as support acts.
 They were at Later... with Jools Holland, where they performed "Black Tongue" and "Curl of the Burl".
 A seventeen-date European tour was announced that featured dates in Scandinavia, Germany, France, Spain, Belgium, Portugal, Italy, the Netherlands and Latvia.
 On December 1, "Curl of the Burl" was nominated for a Grammy Award in the category Best Metal/Hard Rock performance.
 It is the band's second nomination with the first being for "Colony of Birchmen" in 2007.

-The record was named "Album of the Year" by Metal Hammer, Classic Rock and Rock Sound.
+The Hunter was named "Album of the Year" by Metal Hammer, Classic Rock and Rock Sound.